mm80843/T3.5/docs/Article/PBN__Article_231.md

 The use of virtual reality (VR) technology has been steadily growing in various fields, including healthcare.
 VR simulates real-world experiences and has been used for medical training, video gaming, and military purposes.
 In the medical field, VR has been employed for surgical training and physical rehabilitation, showing cost-effectiveness and improved learning outcomes.
 In recent years, VR has been increasingly used in healthcare, including in the treatment of various diseases.
 The COVID-19 pandemic has highlighted the potential benefits of VR in healthcare applications.
 VR can provide useful training for medical staff, improving efficiency and accuracy in patient care.
 VR also offers patient education, mental and psychological treatment, and pain management.
 The application of VR in the healthcare sector has the potential to enhance medical learning, patient satisfaction, and treatment outcomes.
 However, there are still challenges and further research needed to explore the full potential of VR in healthcare, especially in terms of effectiveness, precision, and economic feasibility.
 The future scope of VR includes the development of specialized VR rooms and the integration of digital and telecommunication technologies.
 Overall, VR has the potential to greatly contribute to the management of the COVID-19 pandemic and improve healthcare delivery.

-## Property: has_ArticleTitle

-Significant applications of virtual reality for COVID-19 pandemic

-## Property: has_ArticleYear

-2020

 ## Property: has_ArticleRef

 * [madurai_elavarasan_restructured_2020](../Article/PBN__Article_359)